 Carousel Bar & Lounge- GO HERE!!
 It was such a fun experience.
 You’ll find this bar inside the Hotel Monteleone.
 I read that it’s usually packed and hard to get seats at the carousel, but we went really late so we had no issues.
 The carousel slowly spins as the bartenders make drinks.

 Cafe Du Monde- This is a given!
 It’s a famous little cafe that’s worth a stop (or three).
 The little puffs of heaven (as a friend calls them) live up to the hype.
 We had some each day we were there because why the hell not?
 But I sure paid for it later…

 Cochon Butcher- We love BBQ, so we walked miles and miles to try this place.
 We were happy with Cochon and do recommend it.

 Erin Rose- We heard the Frozen Irish Coffee here was some of the best.
 It was only a few blocks from our Airbnb so we gave it a try.
 Definitely good.
 They apparently make killer po’boys too, so that’s on our list for next time.

 Where to Stay in New Orleans

 I foolishly didn’t realize I would need a car in order to explore all the neighborhoods in the short amount of time we had (2.5 days).
-We booked one with Hertz and it only cost us $32 for the day, which is cheaper than doing a bus tour.
-I recommend checking if you have an alumni discount code from wherever you graduated from college.
-We used Jorge’s DePaul code and it brought our price down a bit.
+We booked one with Hertz and it was only $32 for the day, which is cheaper than doing a bus tour.

 Best Colorful Neighborhoods in New Orleans

-If you don’t want to adventure out, there’s plenty in the French Quarter neighborhood alone:
+If you don’t want to rent a car and adventure out, there’s still plenty in the French Quarter neighborhood alone.

-If you’re a fan of colorful cities, I have numerous posts on more cool places you can check out.
+If you’re a fan of colorful cities, I have numerous posts on cool, vibrant towns you can check out.
 Click here to read more about those.